-For the meanings of other command-line options, see Section 5.1, "mysqlbackup Command-Line Options".
-For information about configuration parameters, see Section 5.2, "Configuration Files and Parameters".
+For the meanings of other command-line options, see Chapter 14, mysqlbackup Command-Line Options.
+For information about configuration files, see Chapter 15, Configuration Files and Parameters.

 Make sure that the user or the cron job running mysqlbackup has the rights to copy files from the MySQL database directories to the backup directory.